Harshadev-24/Python-Automation-Projects/README.md

 1. **MultiClipboard Manager** – store and retrieve multiple clipboard snippets.
 2. **Email Sender** – send emails securely using Gmail SMTP.
 3. **YouTube Downloader** – download YouTube videos in the highest available resolution (1080p/2K/4K) with yt-dlp and FFmpeg.
+4. **Python Log Parser** -  This script combines all the steps.
+It reads app.log, applies the regex, and prints the structured data.

 ---